erroronline1/caro/readme.md

     beta-.->union{{Union approval}};
     union-.->release{{Full release}}
 ```
 Things are still in motion.
-Images my be outdated.
+Images may be outdated.

 ## nice to have but still lacking reasonable ideas how to implement
 * recall option